5 Tips for Making Smartphones More Safe and Secure

 4. Keep Your Phone Updated

 Updates make sure that your phone’s security is up to date.
 Security patches make sure that your phone does not allow access to your data through common cyber threats and you will be much better protected if you use these updates as soon as they are made available.
 Skipping updates on your phone can lead to major issues with security as well as issues with performance.
+If you smartphone isn’t working consider repairing it rather than throwing it away and getting a new one.

 Your phone will usually offer you a security update at least once a month, but you should never assume that you do not need to take advantage of these updates when they are offered.
 It usually takes a few minutes to download a security patch and you do not have to feel like this is a big burden if you stay on top of these updates as they arrive.